Weekly Reader: Evgeni Malkin is NHL's most underappreciated superstar

 Of course if we're mentioning goons, we need to also mention The Goon, aka Bill Irwin, who had an all-too-brief run in the WWF in 1996 as a hockey-playing wrestler who literally dropped his gloves before matches.

 "People were tired of those kinds of gimmicks.
 They were getting sophisticated.
 They were wanting more reality, they wanted not the cartoonish characters.
-Real competition," recalled Pritchard, who still laments that a hockey player character couldn't get over.
+Real competition," recalled Prichard, who still laments that a hockey-player character couldn't get over.
 "If you look at who would make the best professional wrestler, it'd be a hockey guy.
 And he would have been over in Canada.
 And Detroit."

 Listen To ESPN On Ice